kirbs-/hide_code/README.md

 * saving to a different file loaction.
 * saving as a different file name.
 * support for custom CSS.
-* single click exporting with all code and prompts hidden (similar to how the toolbar button.
+* single click exporting with all code and prompts hidden (similar to how the toolbar button).

 ### Via notebook
 To export via HTML or PDF button ![image4.1](/images/4.1.png) you must set each cell's hide prompt and hide code selection.